 However, if you regularly ferry tall friends in the back, the legroom can be a problem, and if you yourself are a fan of triple chocolate sundaes and double-fried corn dogs, the front seats may feel more imprisoning than invigorating.
 The base infotainment system is also a little behind the times and absolutely needs upgrading.
 Essentially, the Focus overall is a great driver's car, if a little old now, and the ST highlights its best points.

-The 2018 Ford Focus ST starts at an MSRP of $25,170 exclusive of taxes and Ford's $875 destination charge.
+The 2018 Ford Focus ST is priced at $25,170 exclusive of taxes and Ford's $875 destination charge.
 Available as one trim, buyers can add various packages to their ST's to increase the features equipped.
 The first is the ST2 package, and the second is the ST3.
 Each package adds various infotainment, aesthetic and luxury items to the base car.
 The fully loaded model features the ST3 package and optional wheels and tires.
 All in, this top-tier spec will set you back a total of $32,845 including destination charge.
 Incentives vary from dealer to dealer and sometimes are dependant on time of year, so it's worth shopping around at various dealers before pulling the trigger.

 Ford created just one model option for the new Focus ST, fully equipping it with sporty design cues and accessories, as well as handling and performance upgrades over the regular Focus.
 You get 18-inch wheels, a leather-wrapped steering wheel, LED DRLs, cruise control, Ford's SYNC infotainment system with six speakers, a smart USB port, and sporty cloth seats - all included as standard.
 If you'd like something more premium in the same body style, the only option here is to look at the more expensive AWD Focus RS, which shares the basic shell of the ST but is a completely different car with a bigger motor.